 The Center for Inflammatory Bowel Disease is dedicated to research into and care of patients with Crohn’s disease and ulcerative colitis.
-Established in 1999, the Center now includes six adult faculty gastroenterologist experts in IBD, three faculty IBD gastrointestinal surgeons, and two pediatric IBD gastroenterologists , making it among the largest and most highly regarded IBD programs in the nation.
+Established in 1999, the Center now includes seven adult faculty gastroenterologist experts in IBD, three faculty IBD gastrointestinal surgeons, and two pediatric IBD gastroenterologists , making it among the largest and most highly regarded IBD programs in the nation.
 We are supported by a talented group of IBD clinical nurses and ostomy nurses.
 We perform cutting-edge basic, translational, and clinical research, and provide state-of-the-art, multi-disciplinary care.

 - Co-Directors: Kim Isaacs, MD, PhD and R. Balfour Sartor, MD